For more information and guidance about how to apply for a place please visit Hampshire School Admissions web page by clicking on the link below:

 Published Admission Number (PAN)

-The County Council will consider first all those applications received by the published deadline on midnight on Wednesday 15 January 2020.
-Notifications to parents offering a primary or infant school place will be sent by the County Council on 16 April 2020.
+The County Council will consider first all those applications received by the published deadline of midnight on 15 January 2022.
+Notifications to parents offering a junior school place will be sent by the County Council on 19 April 2022.

 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
 If more than one school can offer a place, the parent’s highest stated available preference will be allocated.